s3rious/routetouille/README.md

 ## Examples

 - [No-Framework Example](./examples/no-framework) — Minimal vanilla JS usage as an npm package.
 Demonstrates Routetouille routing and DOM manipulation without any frontend framework.
-- [React Example App](./examples/react) — See Routetouille in action with React, including route trees, navigation, and lifecycle hooks.
+- [React Complex App](./examples/react-complex-app) — See Routetouille in action with a complex, heavy React app, including route trees, navigation, and lifecycle hooks.

 ---